k-sanchez/workshop_networks_xcbh/01_genetrees.md

 https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script>

-We will use a dataset of Philippine puddle frogs (_Occidozyga laevis_ complex) from Chan et al. ([2021](https://doi.org/10.1093/sysbio/syab034)).
-It consists of genome-wide exons and introns obtained through sequence capture, however, we will only use a subset of XXX introns.
+We will use a dataset of Australasian monitor lizards (genus _Varanus_) from Pavón-Vázquez et al. ([2021](https://doi.org/10.1093/sysbio/syaa102)).
+It consists of 337 nuclear loci obtained through anchored hybrid enrchment, a technique for capturing orthologous regions of the genome.

-To estimate trees from these introns, we will rely on <span style="font-variant: small-caps;">RAxML</span>, a program for efficient tree inference based on maximum likelihood (ML).
+To estimate trees from these loci, we will rely on <span style="font-variant: small-caps;">RAxML</span>, a program for efficient tree inference based on maximum likelihood (ML).
 We will also estimate branch supports through Bootstrap

 ## Download and install